Chapter 17 Apriori and Post-Hoc Comparisons

 Specific hypothesis tests on ANOVA data fall into two categories, ‘A Priori’ and ‘post-hoc’.

 A Priori tests are hypothesis tests that you planned on running before you started your experiment.
-Since there are many possible tests we could make, setting aside a list of just a few specific A Priori tests lets us correct for a much lower familywise error rate.
+Often they are written down and preregistered.
+Since there are many possible tests we could make, setting aside a list of just a few specific A Priori tests lets us correct for a relatively low familywise error rate.

-Post-hoc tests are hypothesis tests that you run after looking at your data.
+Post-hoc tests are hypothesis tests that you came up with after looking at the data.
 For example, you might want to go back and see if there is a significant difference between the highest and lowest means.
 Under the null hypothesis, the probability of rejecting a test on the most extreme difference between means will be much greater than \(\alpha\).
 Or, perhaps we want to go crazy and compare all possible pairs of means.
-Since there are many tests that you could have run, even if you only pick a few, you need to correct for a larger FWER for post-hoc tests.
+Since there are many tests that you could have run, even if you only care about a few, you need to correct for a larger FWER than if you just had a few A priori tests in mind.

 17.1 One-Factor ANOVA Example: